Xceptance/testsuite-nocoding/README.md

   * YAML
   * CSV
 * Supports the validation of:
+  * Cookies
   * HTTP response headers
-  * Cookies
-  * HTTP Response Content
+  * HTTP response content
 * Offers various validation methods in order to validate data.
 * Supports two modes to run the test-cases:
-  * DOM: the response are parsed into the DOM, which allows to select elements by xpath for validation purpose
+  * DOM: the responses are parsed into the DOM, which allows to select elements by xpath for validation purpose
   * LIGHT: there exists no DOM, which makes the test case fast to execute.
 * Cookie handling is automatic
 * JavaScript and Static Content can be handled automatically and also be switched off.